adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 categories: js
 ---

-Namespaces provide organisation which leads to discoverability and in the context of Javascript, the minimisation of global variables [[0](#ref0)].
+Namespaces provide organisation which leads to discoverability, and in the context of Javascript, the minimisation of global variables [[0](#ref0)].
 Javascript doesn't (currently) have a dedicated construct for namespacing but it can be imitated.
 Typically over-engineered solutions [[1](#ref1)] are used but they are unnecessary and potentially problematic.

 For demonstration purposes let's define an example application that we are going to sketch out using a simple, DRY, reliable and performant namespacing solution.